Xilinx/Vitis-Tutorials/Getting_Started/Vitis/Part4.md

 Here is a brief explanation of each of these five commands:
-1. `aarch64-linux-gnu-g++` compiles the host application using the ARM cross-compiler.
+1. `$(CXX)` compiles the host application using the ARM cross-compiler.
+This variable contains the full compiler executable plus flags relevant to cross-compilation, and is set when you source the SDK environment setup script.
 2. `v++ -c` compiles the source code for the vector-add accelerator into a compiled kernel object (.xo file).
 3. `v++ -l` links the compiled kernel with the target platform and generates the FPGA binary (.xclbin file).
 4. `v++ -p` packages the host executable, the rootfs, the FPGA binary and a few other files and generates a bootable image.